hexbatch/apple-core/v1/docs/layers-overview.md

 # Admin

-## User operations

-* makes sure the next layers have a good bearer token for the users registered in the inner core.
-* makes sure the user accounts in the next layers are matched correctly with the user accounts in the inner core
-* Freezes a user (by setting an attribute in the user token that disallows any set transfers, and the attribute cannot be removed or changed by the user)
-* Deletes a user info

-## Tokens

-* Can change who owns tokens

-## Contracts
+* Does maintenance on the tokens used by the outer layers
+* Reviews stuck jobs, and can terminate them
+* User operations: freeze, delete
+* Token operations and sets: change their ownership
-* can change the terms of a contract
+* Contracts: can change terms of a contract

-## setting up moderators

-* Sets up moderators for region, tags, or time, and for specific attributes they can edit
-* For example, a moderator can be setup to review all feedback for sales in the livingston area.
-Or a moderator can review all media for a special event on Tuesday
-* Can also remove or adjust moderators setup in the admin panel or in the moderator api
+* Moderators: sets up and manages

 # Moderator